 It is simply the process of gamete production.
-It is a biological process in which mature haploid gametes are formed from diploid or haploid precursor cells after cell divison and differentiation.
-In gametogenesis meiotic division of diploid germ cells leads to formation of various gametes, or it may be produced by mitotic division of haploid germ cells.
+It is a biological process in which mature haploid gametes are formed from diploid or haploid precursor cells after cell division and differentiation.
+In gametogenesis meiotic division of diploid germ cells leads to the formation of various gametes, or it may be produced by the mitotic division of haploid germ cells.

 The process of gametogenesis occurs in the specific organs named as gonads which are testis in males and ovary in females.
 Both male and female individual produces gametes i.e., sperms and ova respectively to achieve the success of sexual reproduction.

 The gametes are produced from germ cells that are initially originated in a developing embryo and remain distinct from the rest of the somatic cells.
 These germ cells are proliferating in gonads via mitosis and lead to gamete formation upon meiotic division.

 The variable forms of gametogenesis are because of different sex type.

 However, the embryonic development of gametes is same in both male and females before they turn into gametogonia.
 These gametogonia are the successor of primordial germ cells (PGCs) and are originated from endoderm, while the gonads are mesodermally originated.